ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-us.md

 ## Requirements

-- A domain name registered, with another registrar.
+- A domain name registered with another registrar.
 - The domain name is more than 60 days old.
 - The domain name has not been transferred or changed owners within the last 60 days.
 - The domain name status is "OK" or "Transferable".